bexuma/v4/content/jobs/Young Student/index.md

 url: 'https://sc.youngstudent.co/'
 ---

-SaaS SPA for automating student services provided by Karaganda Economic University
+SaaS SPA for automating student services provided by higher educational institutions | MVP

-- Cut up to 2 months of working time of students and SSC specialists by processing over two thousand applications through the service
+- Cut up to 3 months of working time of students and SSC specialists by processing over three thousand applications through the service
 - Setup KendoReact PDF to generate pre-filled application document ready to be downloaded as a file with .pdf extension
 - Approved for Amazon SES quota for sending automated emails to notify students of application status updates